eduvpn/documentation/SERVER_DISCOVERY.md

 **NOTE**: we only use the minisign signatures in [signify](https://man.openbsd.org/signify) compatible mode, so only the second line of the signature file is used for the verification.

+**NOTE**: allow your application to contain _multiple_ public keys for verification where all of them are used to verify the signature.
+A signature is valid if and only if one of them verifies the signature correctly.